Vegan Masala Recipe

 - 4

-Add garlic, ginger, and green chilli.
+Add 4 cloves garlic, minced, 1 inch ginger, grated, and green chilli.
 Cook until fragrant.

 - 5

-Add tomatoes and cook until soft and the oil begins to separate.
+Add 2 medium tomatoes, chopped and cook until soft and the oil begins to separate.

 - 6

-Stir in turmeric, chilli powder, coriander powder, and asafoetida.
+Stir in turmeric, chilli powder, 2 tbsp fresh coriander, chopped powder, and asafoetida.

 - 7